Deepanshu7777777/BlockChain-Secured-Ecommerce-Website/README.md

 The project is a blockchain-based platform for online shopping lovers to create, trade, and collect digital items using non-fungible tokens (NFTs).
 The platform is built on the Ethereum blockchain, and uses Solidity for smart contract development, along with web3.js for the frontend interface.

 # Steps To make Project

-Setting up the development environment
+Setting up the development environment.

-Creating a Truffle project using a Truffle Box
+Creating a Truffle project using a Truffle Box.

-Writing the smart contract
+Writing the smart contract.

-Compiling and migrating the smart contract
+Compiling and migrating the smart contract.

-Testing the smart contract
+Testing the smart contract.

-Creating a user interface to interact with the smart contract Interacting with the dapp in a browser
+Creating a user interface to interact with the smart contract.

+Interacting with the dapp in a browser.